• Skip to main content

 January 11, 2021

-Arthritis is an umbrella term used to describe joint pain, but there are more than 100 different types of conditions that fall under this category.
-Two of the most commonly occurring – and likely to be the ones you’ve heard about the most – are osteoarthritis and rheumatoid arthritis.
-Osteoarthritis occurs when the cartilage between bones wears away, and the bones begin to rub together, while rheumatoid arthritis is caused when the patient’s own immune system attacks the joints and causes inflammation that can affect the joints as well as other organs.
 Dr. Jeffrey Sonntag is an orthopedic surgeon with expertise in shoulders and elbows at the Orthopedics & Sports Medicine Center of Northern Indiana (OSMC).
-He notes, “arthritis is a medical term which means joint inflammation or pain.
-As an orthopedic surgeon we generally treat arthritis surgically when conservative treatments fail, and your arthritis is causing you to have more bad days than good days.
+He notes, “Arthritis is a medical term which means joint inflammation or pain.
+As an orthopedic surgeon, we generally treat arthritis surgically when conservative treatments fail and your arthritis is causing you to have more bad days than good days.
 When this occurs, it is time to start a discussion with your surgeon.
 Joint replacement is not a decision to make overnight.
-I recommend going over your personal goals with your surgeon so he or she can set the correct expectations.
-With any type of joint replacement expectations are key to a good outcome for both the patient and the surgeon.”
+I recommend going over your personal goals with your surgeon so they can set the correct expectations.
+With any type of joint replacement, expectations are key to a good outcome for both the patient and the surgeon.”

 If you experience stiffness, especially if it lasts well into the morning, it can be a sign that you’re experiencing pain associated with an arthritic condition.
 Other signs can include: